Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 Here is how the mountain road looked as we set off on the N-525 for the climb.
 As you can see, we were forced to walk on the shoulder as the trucks zoomed by with their backsplash.
 Not an ideal situation on the Camino Sanabrés from Puebla de Sanabria to Lubián.

-After about three kilometers of dreary highway walking and climbing steadily, we encountered this big blue sign, below, just after the highway kilometer marker 98.
-This is normally where the official route leaves the highway and goes to the left.
-This part of the Camino was closed when we walked, due to the AVE construction, but it may now finally be open when you arrive, so stay alert through here.
+After about 4.3 kilometers of dreary highway walking and climbing steadily, we encountered this big blue sign, below, just after the highway kilometer marker 98.
+This is where the orange alternative route described above, leaves the highway and goes to the left, and which you can see on the map above.
+This is what I would suggest you take if the blue route conditions are not good and you want to avoid the highway tunnel.

 For me, this was not an easy decision, but I agreed with the group consensus.
-Not only was the highway shorter by at least a kilometer or more, but the lane would have been full of mud puddles to shlosh through.
+Not only was the highway shorter by at least a kilometer or more, but the lane would have been full of mud puddles to slosh through.

 So we trudged onward, staying on the N-525.
 Sometimes a pilgrim must take the way that makes the most sense, I guess.
 If I had been alone, most likely I would have taken the more scenic route, even in the rain.
 There was no reason to push my personal agenda.